andrewarrow/awwgian/README.md

 OMNISCIENT one, or pick another rando thread and do 70 years or some finite time in a normal thread loop, again.

+(becase when you know that death is no biggie, i just go back to begin e, then you aren't truly scared to die.
+And being scared to die is what makes everything fun.
+This is why OMNISCIENT e keeps going back into mortal threads.)